 Sales demos and product walkthroughs often include screen capture with voiceover narration, recorded using Loom, Vidyard, or similar tools.

-Each recording type requires slightly different transcription approaches and may have different compliance requirements.
+Each recording type needs a slightly different transcription approach and may carry different compliance requirements.

 Method 1: Using VidNotes for Sales and Support Transcription

-VidNotes provides comprehensive transcription for all video-based sales meetings and screen recordings, with AI-powered insights specifically valuable for revenue teams.
+VidNotes handles transcription for video-based sales meetings and screen recordings, with AI insights tailored to revenue teams.

 How to Transcribe Sales Meetings with VidNotes